 - All text will be formatted flush left no indents will be allowed. - Statements are printed in the Voter Information Guide in type of uniform size, darkness and spacing.
 Santa Cruz County uses 9 point ClearViewADA font. - Bolding, CAPITALIZING, underlining, bullets and centering text are not permitted.
 If the statement contains any bolding, capitalizing (other than abbreviations or acronyms), underlining, and centering of text, the text will be converted to normal text without these attributes. - Limited use of italics is permitted.

 The Printed Candidate's Statement

-Below is a sample of a 200-word Candidate's Statement of Qualifications, as it will appear in the Voter Information Guide.
+Below is an example of a 200-word Candidate's Statement of Qualifications, as it will appear in the County Voter Information Guide and online at www.votesscount.com